abdulmohammed3/Covid-19_Disease_Transmission_and_Economic_Correlation/README.md

 * **Heatmap interactivity** -add more interactivity to heatmaps to allow the graphs to display selcted counties
 * **Real-time public transit data** - possibly adding a fuctionality to pull realtime public transit data in georgia using MARTA(Georgia public transit) API key
+* **SIR model** - Continue to add realistic data into the model to predict how likely what areas in atlanta may need more resources